simvue-io/docs/docs/tutorial_moose/tracking-results.md

     trigger.set()
 ```
 If we run our `moose_multiparser.py` script now, we should see that the simulation is terminated after around 35 seconds inside the simulation (70 steps).
 This is opposed to waiting until 100 seconds (200 steps) when our simulation would normally have finished, cutting our computation time by over half.

+!!! docker "Run in Docker Container"

+    Since our alerting script has also been added as a Simvue process, we can still run our whole simulation with just one command:
+    ```
+    python3.9 tutorial/step_7/moose_monitoring.py
+    ```